hatonthecat/OpenSourceCondo/readme.md

 # OpenSourceCondo

 https://www.404media.co/email/ed674050-352a-4fa2-94f4-74b079733526/?ref=daily-stories-newsletter (I took no part in this AI campaign but I find it hilarious- now will Elon deliver?)
+Perhaps a motivated "fake it til you make it" activist?

 A structural design concept for a removable condo (Also a grand plan to fix the housing shortage and increase social mobility)